 I would have been worried if she had taken more than an hour to get back to me.
 And this is just how Chinese internet companies work.
 People do give up significant personal sacrifices for work.
 Maybe unfortunately to a lot of employees in China, your ability to get a raise – that really changes your life.
 And so people are hungry, and people work really hard, and people are very ambitious.

-Chapter 11: It’s not where but how many new Silicon Valleys can take root
+How many new Silicon Valleys can take root?

 HOFFMAN: Scale favors the swift and you can find few startup scenes as fast-moving as China’s.
 But I would argue that the greatest asset to China’s tech scene is not just the speed by which massive companies have taken over the market, it’s the talent that now resides in those companies.